casefabric/guide/docs/overview/product-overview.md

 ---
-id: WhatGoesWithCafienne
+id: product-overview
-title: What goes with Cafienne
+title: Cafienne Product Overview
-sidebar_label: What goes with Cafienne
+sidebar_label: Product Overview
 ---

 Cafienne goes with a Modeler and a Case Engine API.
 If you want to be introduced into case modelling, continue reading [Modelling](ide/overview).
 If you want to be introduced how the engine interpretates the model, continue reading [Case Engine](engine/overview), if youw want to know how to use the Cafienne API, continue reading [Cafienne API](api/overview).